travis-ci/docs-travis-ci-com/docs/user/languages/haskell.md

     cabal configure --enable-tests && cabal build && cabal test

-It is possible to override test command as described in the [general build configuration](/docs/user/build-configuration/) guide.
+It is possible to override test command as described in the [general build configuration](/docs/user/build-configuration/) guide, for example:

+    script: runghc -isrc -itests tests/CountVonCount/TestSuite.hs --plain

 ## Dependency Management

 ### Travis CI uses cabal

 By default Travis CI use `cabal` to manage your project's dependencies.
-It is possible to override dependency installation command as described in the [general build configuration](/docs/user/build-configuration/) guide.

 The exact default command is

     cabal install

-Dependency installation may include multiple steps:
+It is possible to override dependency installation command as described in the [general build configuration](/docs/user/build-configuration/) guide, for example:

     install:
+      - cabal update
       - cabal install
-      - cabal install test-framework-hunit

 ## Examples